MuhtasimTanmoy/notebook/security/encrypted messaging.md

 ### Double Ratchet Algorithm / Axolotl Ratchet

-- Once the session established then the key goes through a one way function that acts as ratchet to generate more key.
+- Once the session is established then the key goes through a one-way function that acts as a ratchet to generate more keys.
 - The key is gone through KDF (Key Derivation Function).
-- Even if one key is broken cant get decrypt any prevoiuosly encrypted message.
+- Even if one key is broken it can't decrypt any previously encrypted message.
-- But can read future message as KDF available.
+- But can read future messages as KDF available.
 No forward secrecy.
 Solution: Involve Diffie Hellman in ratchet.
-- Signal update the key every single message.
+- Signal updates the key to every single message.
 - Each particiant has 3 rachets.
     - DH Rachet
     - Sending Rachet